 Citizens from Argentina, Brazil, Paraguay and Uruguay can travel to Chile with their national identity card, but citizens from other countries need a valid passport.

 A visa is NOT required to enter Chile for a stay of 30-90 days for the following passport holders:

-All other nationalities must contact the Chilean consulate for an application to obtain a visa.
+All other nationalities must contact the Chilean consulate to obtain a visa.

 Chile visa information